neilsambhu/carla-race/timeline/README.md

 5/21/2024 4:07 PM: I have set the node in the graph.
 5/21/2024 4:31 PM: TODO: set control signal in graph.
 5/21/2024 4:31 PM: message to Dr. Katkoori about states in graph.
 I will assume 1/4 second latency is ok.
 TODO: set control signal after computing cross product.
+5/22/2024 5:04 PM: TODO: why are laps after first not using historical graph?